nguyen8amk1/My_Own_Philosophy_of_Everything/frameworks/procedure_of_algorithm_design.md

                     highlights the progression in the expansion of the considered substrings

-                -> More general and versatile than prefix/suffix -> can solve prefix/suffix problem
+                -> More general and versatile than prefix/suffix -> can solve prefix/suffix problem while the reverse cannot

                 -> have a no predetermined starting point -> not have any direction